 2) Understanding the industry and community

-A reason why Elon Musk has been so successful in all his endeavors is being he plans everything.
+One reason why Elon Musk has been so successful in all his endeavours is that he plans everything.
 He goes into a task with a well-thought-out plan of what he is trying to accomplish.
 While he does have a plan, he is also quick to promote and market his ideas with little time for skeptics to tear it down.

 With that in mind, Musk has always sought to ensure there is a specific need for a product or service before proceeding with it, which means that he has a clear path to follow when it comes to PR and marketing because he works with the needs of a particular target market in mind.